 They included the case of a woman who slept with two men on the same night and became pregnant.
 Another involved a woman who had a one-night stand with a close friend, without her fiancé’s knowledge.

 Others featured a woman whose boyfriend was in prison when she discovered she was pregnant, and a man who thought he was unable to father children and found out his wife was expecting.
 He was proven to be the baby’s dad.

-Nichola McChrystal, founder and scientific director at BioClinics Group, which includes DNA Clinics, said: “The statistics are within the realms of what I would expect, due to the fact that I have worked in this industry for well over a decade.
+Nichola Lawton, Director at DNA Clinics, said: “The statistics are within the realms of what I would expect, due to the fact that I have worked in this industry for well over a decade.
 I would imagine that they would appear shocking to the general public.

 “However, it is important to understand that the families approaching DNA Clinics for answers generally have good reasons for raising the question of paternity.